UWDATA515/uwdata515.github.io/projects.md

   - Background.
 The problem being addressed.
   - User profile.
 Who uses the system.
 What they know about the domain and computing (e.g., can browse the web, can program in Python)
   - Data sources.
 What data you will use and how it is structured.
   - Use cases.
 Describing at least two use cases.
 For each, describe: (a) the objective of the user interaction (e.g., withdraw money from an ATM); and (b) the expected interactions between the user and your system.
+Additional use cases are recommended, if any!

 - **Component Specification**.
 The document should have sections for.
   - Software components.
 High level description of the software components such as: *data manager*, which provides a simplified interface to your data and provides application specific features (e.g., querying data subsets); and *visualization manager*, which displays data frames as a plot.
 Describe at least 3 components specifying: what it does, inputs it requires, and outputs it provides.
+If you have more significant components in your system, we highly suggest documenting those as well.
   - Interactions to accomplish use cases.
-Describe how the above software components interact to accomplish at least one of your use cases.
+Describe how the above software components interact to accomplish your use cases.
+Include at least one interaction diagram.
   - Preliminary plan.
 A list of tasks in priority order.

 ## Technology Review Presentation
 The technology review is about making decisions about the choice of a python library to address a technology need in the project.
 For example, many projects make use of map visualizations.
 There are many python libraries that support these visualizations such as Bokeh, Dash, and googlemaps.
 The libraries have different capbilities, such as what (if any) interactions users can have with the map.
 You will want to choose a library that: (a) addresses the requirements of your project; (b) is compatible with other elements of your project (e.g., runs on python 3); (c) is relatively easy to use; (d) is computationally efficient for the scale of data you use; and (d) doesn't have software bugs that will impair your use cases.

 The technology review is a group presentation.
-It should be about 5-7 minutes in length.
+It should be about 8 minutes in length.
 The presentation should address the following:

-- Brief background on the problem you're solving to motivate a technology for which you need a python library (e.g., interactive maps).
-- One slide desciption of a use case in which the technology is required.
+- One slide of brief background on the problem you're solving to motivate a technology for which you need a python library (e.g., interactive maps), with the use case for which the technology is required.
-- One slide that describes at least two python libraries that potentially address your technology requirement.
+- One slide that describes at least two python libraries that potentially address your technology requirement (name, author, summary, etc).
-- One slide side-by-side comparisons of the technologies.
+- One+ slide side-by-side comparisons of the technologies.
 This will require that you actually install and use the technologies.
+- One slide on the choice you've made and why
+- One slide on the drawbacks or areas of concern on your choice
+- Demo of the package (input=>code=>output, or visual demonstration)

 ## Final Project Presentation